-This 3 mile moderate hike starts at the same trailhead you’d take to Devil’s Kitchen, but continues south along the Pacific Crest Trail instead.
-Like the Devil’s Kitchen hike, on your way to the lake you’ll enjoy crossing meadows and walking through forested wilderness.
+This 3-mile moderate hike starts at the same trailhead you’d take to Devil’s Kitchen but continues south along the Pacific Crest Trail instead.
+Like the Devil’s Kitchen hike, you’ll enjoy crossing meadows and walking through forested wilderness on the way to the lake.

-A number of steam vents are located under the lake, which keeps it near 125 degrees.
-According to the park service, the mudpots on the southeastern shore are some of the best in the park.
+Several steam vents are located under the lake, which keeps it near 125 degrees.
+According to the park service, the mud pots on the southeastern shore are some of the best in the park.

-While hikes and sights that explore geothermal activity may be the stars of Lassen Volcanic National Park, it’s also just a gorgeous area in its own right.
-When you’ve had your fill of volcano fun, check out the following family friendly hikes which explore the area’s natural beauty.
+Hikes and geothermal sites may be the stars of a Lassen visit with kids, but it’s also simply a gorgeous place.
+Make sure to check out the family-friendly hikes which explore the area’s natural beauty.

 What goes down must come up, so the way back to the trailhead is a bit more of a challenge.
 You can choose to go back the way you came via the Upper Cascades trail or loop back via the Cascades Foot Trail.
 There are sections of the foot trail that are steep and narrow, so this portion is one way only.

-If your kids love a meadow full of wildflowers, and even a few waterfalls, this might be the hike for you.
-This 2.8 mile hike with an elevation change of 700 feet is rated as moderate and kid-friendly.
+This trail meanders through a meadow full of wildflowers and a few waterfalls, making it a great option when hiking in Lassen with kids.
+At 2.8 miles long with an elevation change of 700 feet, it is rated as moderate and kid-friendly.

-The trail will take you through dry forest, alongside a creek, and into a grassy meadow, and each section has its own native wildflowers.
-Look for lupine, Scarlet Gillia, Cobwebby Paintbursh, Spotted Coralroot and more throughout the summer.
+The trail will take you through a dry forest, alongside a creek, and into a grassy meadow, and each section has its own native wildflowers.
+Look for lupine, Scarlet Gilia, Cobwebby Paintbrush, Spotted Coralroot, and more throughout the summer.
 Timing is everything with wildflowers, and this area is supposed to have a relatively long season.
 Check with a ranger before you go if you’re curious to know what might be in bloom.

 If you don’t know your Primrose monkeyflower from your Tinker’s penny, consider downloading a plant identification app like PictureThis or Seek by iNaturalist, which was designed with kids in mind.
 Even if you don’t have a signal while you’re out in the field, you can take pictures and use them to identify and learn more about the flowers when you get back home.

-By now you might have noticed that Lassen is home to a LOT of lakes, ponds, and creeks.
-Visitors are welcome to jump into the water for swimming and wading.
-Just remember to stay outside of the hydrothermal areas or waters with hydrothermal sources, which can be scalding hot or dangerously acidic!
+By now you’ve probably noticed that Lassen is home to a LOT of lakes, ponds, and creeks.
+Visitors are welcome to jump into most bodies of water for swimming and wading.
+Just remember to stay outside of the hydrothermal areas or waters with hydrothermal sources!
+These can be scalding hot or dangerously acidic.

 If you’re worried about the water being too cold for a swim, there are also plenty of non-motorized boating options.
-You can Kayak, Canoe, Catacraft, or SUP at Manzanita Lake, Butte Lake, Summit Lake, and Juniper Lake.
-If you don’t have your own, you can rent a boat near the Manzanita Lake Camper Store.
+Make some fun memories of your trip to Lassen with the kids by renting a kayak, canoe, catacraft, or SUP.
+Manzanita Lake is the easiest to access, but Butte Lake, Summit Lake, and Juniper Lake also allow watercraft.
+Rent your boat near the Manzanita Lake Camper Store.

 In addition to swimming and boating, Manzanita Lake is known for its fly fishing opportunities.
 It’s managed as a catch and release fishery with only barbless hooks allowed.
 If fly fishing is something you’d like to try, this could be a great place to get the whole family involved.
 If you’re not getting any bites at Manzanita, you can also fish at Butte Lake, Snag Lake, and Horseshoe Lake.